xuan-liang/ggmatplot/README.md

 Next is plot of the US personal expenditure over 5 categories and 5 years, and is a simple example of how wide format data can be used with `ggmatplot()`.
-Note how the expenditure categories to be used on the x axis is used as vector x, and the expenditure values is used in wide format as matrix y - with its columns corresponding to the grouping structure.
+Note how the expenditure categories to be used on the x axis is used as vector `x`, and the expenditure values is used in wide format as matrix `y` - with its columns corresponding to the grouping structure.

 The plot specifies the plot type as `plot_type = "both"`, which is a